Branch 1034

 Rosie joined NAACP Branch 1034 in 2018 after being invited to a women's meeting.
 She observed the need for administrative support and decided early in her career that if there is a way to be a part of supporting a good cause or someone, she would jump right in and "Just Do It “as quoted by Nike.

-Rosie is a volunteer and serves as the Secretary and Membership Coordinator for the branch.
+Rosie is a volunteer and has also served as the Secretary and Membership Coordinator for the branch.

 Treasurer

-Mary Venerable is the Treasurer and Legal Redress Chair of NAACP Branch 1034.
+Mary Venerable is a Board Member Emeritus and the Legal Redress Chair of NAACP Branch 1034.
 She has been with the Branch since 1991 after moving from Los Angeles to Lake Elsinore.
-During her years of membership, she has held positions as Secretary, Vice President and President is now the Treasurer and Chair of the Legal Redress Committee.
+During her years of membership, she has held positions as Treasurer, Secretary, Vice President and President is now the Chair of the Legal Redress Committee.
 In 2018, Mary was given a NAACP/W.I.N.
 2018 Leadership Award for her action as President of the Branch and in recognition of her dedication, leadership and many years of service.
 In February 2021, Mary was one of four recipients to receive the NAACP Legacy Award.
-She is now known as the Matriarch of the Branch, after reaching the age of 87.
+In May of 2024, Mary was awarded the title Board Member Emeritus, where she serves as a permanent member of the Board.
+She is now known as the Matriarch of the Branch, after reaching the age of 90.

 She lost her husband after 52 years of marriage, and she has two sons, three grandchildren and four great-grandchildren.